cxed/ateam/README TL Classifier.md

 * *tl_classifier.py*: (Provided by Udacity): contains TLClassifier() class.
 This  is the *"Client"* class; it loads the model stored in the training step and classifies incoming images.
 It reuses the logits from the trainer (Not strictly required, but avoids code duplication)

 * *train.py*: short helper class.
-Use this is you need to invoke training.
+Use this if you need to invoke training.
 It just instantiates the training class and invokes training.